Season 1

 July 23, 2021

-An interview with AITH host Peter Schmitz by Mike Lueger of "The Theatre History Podcast."
-Listen as Peter tries to answer Mike's many excellent questions, such as: "Why Philadelphia?"
+This is an edited version of the interview with Peter Schmitz by Mike Lueger of "The Theatre History Podcast".
+In the interview, Peter tries to answer Mike's many excellent questions about this podcast, such as: "Why Philadel...

 Episode page